Famous Anime Quotes in Japanese

 Definition: What does it mean?

 Loosely translated to show that the speaker has no idea or clue about what is going on.
-Sometimes, the energy displayed with this quote shows complete utter frustration with not understanding or comprehending the meaning of said conversation, sentence, or situation.
+Sometimes the energy displayed with this quote shows complete and utter frustration at not understanding or grasping the meaning of the said conversation, sentence or situation.

-A much more accurate representation in anime shows this phrase indicating, “What the heck does this mean?”
-The character isn’t telling viewers off, they are just really upset not knowing what is going on!
+A much more accurate portrayal in anime shows this phrase indicating “What the hell does that mean?”
+The character isn’t telling the viewers off, they’re just really upset because they don’t know what’s going on!

 3. Chotto matte (ちょっとまって)